-From Game 1 to Game 56, he was an absolute firecracker, lighting it up with 52 points on 45 assists and seven goals, which surpassed Torey Krug’s league record from 2008 for most points by a rookie defenseman.
-For an offensive-minded defenseman trying to emulate the likes of No. 47 in Boston, he was certainly off to a good start.
+For 56 games he was an absolute firecracker, lighting it up with 52 points on 45 assists, surpassing Torey Krug’s 2008 league record for most points by a rookie defenseman.
+For an offensive-minded blueliner trying to emulate the likes of No. 47 in Boston, he was certainly off to a good start.

-When all was said and done, Jones was tabbed USHL Rookie of the Year and the Storm won their second regular-season title in franchise history.
+When all was said and done, Jones was tabbed the USHL’s Rookie of the Year and the Storm won their second regular-season title in franchise history.
 It wasn’t just offensive prowess that led him to the award, though.
 It was his excellence in both ends.

 “You look at a lot of offensive defensemen and you think maybe they’re a defensive liability – Zac’s the furthest thing from it,” Noreen said.
 “What he did last year, he did that against other team’s top lines every single night.
 As a rookie in this league, that’s not something a lot of guys are able to do, let alone do it and score 52 points.
 It was as impressive, probably the most impressive rookie season I’ve seen during my time in the USHL.”

-Under the direction of Noreen and associate coach Ethan Goldberg, Jones’ confidence grew.
-Taking online classes, he put all his focus into hockey, spending six hours a day at the rink, he said.
+Under the direction of Noreen and associate coach Ethan Goldberg, Jones’ confidence grew tremendously.
+Taking online classes, he put all his focus into hockey, spending six hours a day at the rink.

-Even his dad had to remind Zac to get away from the ice once in a while when he was out in Nebraska.
+Even his dad had to remind him to get away from the ice every once in a while.

-Before heading out to UMass following his one-year stint with Tri-City, Jones had to take care of a few things.
-Just small stuff, like being selected 68th overall by the New York Rangers in the NHL Entry Draft at Rogers Arena in Vancouver.
-Just as it has been his whole life, his family was there in support.
+Before heading to UMass following his stint with Tri-City, Jones had to take care of a few things first.
+Just small stuff, like being selected 68th overall by the New York Rangers in the third round of the NHL Draft in Vancouver.
+And just as it has been his whole life, his family was there in support.

 “It was awesome,” Jones said.
 “That’s a once in a lifetime opportunity to go to the draft and I wasn’t even sure if I was going to go, but when I made the decision to go it was the best choice I ever made.”

-When they arrived and heard his name called in the third round, it was a full circle, “holy-cow” moment for his dad especially, who grew up in New York and worked with the Rangers in the early 1990s.
-With the selection, Jones became the first-ever Richmond area native selected in the NHL Draft.
+When they arrived and heard his name called by New York, it was a full circle, “holy-cow” moment for his dad especially, who grew up in New York and worked with the Rangers in the early 1990s.
+With the selection, Jones became the first Richmond area native ever taken in the NHL Draft.

 “It just shows kids back home you don’t have to be from big states like Massachusetts, Michigan, Minnesota,” he said.
 “You can play whatever sport you want, as long as you work hard you can make it anywhere.”

-It helps to have the kind of family support system he has had, something he’s extremely grateful for.
+It helps to have the kind of family support system he has had, he added, something he’s extremely grateful for.

-With the help of the sacrifices made by his parents – who have owned, and operated Sportspage Bar and Grille since the Richmond Renegades folded in 2003 – he was validated as a player from the south.
+With the help of the sacrifices made by his parents – who have owned and operated Sportspage Bar and Grille since the Renegades folded in 2003 – he was validated as a hockey player from the south.

-After a whirlwind of a summer that saw Jones travel all over the place, he made one final stop in Plymouth, Michigan to participate in USA Hockey’s World Junior Showcase, where he and 15 of the other best under-20 defensemen in the nation showed off their game in hopes of earning a spot with Team USA during the World Junior Championships in late December, early January.
+After a whirlwind of a summer that saw Jones travel all across the country, he made one final stop in Plymouth, Michigan to participate in USA Hockey’s World Junior Summer Showcase, where he and 15 other of the best under-20 defensemen in the nation showed off their game in hopes of earning a spot on Team USA for the World Junior Championships in late December, early January.

 Filip Lindberg won gold at the tournament with Finland last year and Cale Makar won it with Canada the year before.
 Jones won’t find out if he made the final roster until the end of the second half, but for now, he has work to do.

-After months of waiting, he’s finally in Amherst, joining a team coming off its best season to date.
+After months of anticipation, he’s finally in Amherst, joining a team off its best season to date.

 “Cale and Mario, that’s two pretty hard players to replace,” Jones said.
 “Two of the best players in college hockey last year.
 I’m just going to come in, play my game and not really think about it too much.”

-That’s not to say he won’t have a big impact early, however, as Carvel has said in recent weeks.
-Jones will look to make an impact on the UMass power play, which was the best in college hockey last year, quarterbacked by Makar.
+That’s not to say he won’t have a big impact early, however, as Carvel has predicted in recent weeks.
+Jones will look to make an impact out of the gate on the UMass power play, which was the best in college hockey last year, quarterbacked by Makar.

-Although no one will truly be able to mirror what No. 16 did for that unit, Jones is the next best bet.
+Although no one will truly be able to mirror what No. 16 did for that unit for two seasons, Jones is the next best bet.

-Expectations are high for No. 24 on his own, but they’re also through the roof for UMass as a whole.
+Expectations are high for No. 24 on his own and they’re through the roof for UMass as a whole.

 “Obviously they had a great year last year, a great run,” Jones said, “but we know we’re coming into this season hot.
 We’re thinking, ‘you know what?
 They did it last year, why can’t we do it again this year?’”

-There have always been obstacles in Zac Jones’ career, but each time he manages to battle through.
-Now 18-years-old, he hasn’t backed down from any along the way, and he’s not about to start.
+There have always been obstacles in his career, but each time Zac Jones manages to battle through.
+Nine days away from his 19th birthday, he hasn’t backed down from any along the way yet, and he’s not about to start.

 With big shoes to fill at UMass, he’s facing a new challenge, but if all goes to plan, he’ll be just fine.

-The kid from Virginia has always found success somehow, and he’s ready to make it happen again.
+The kid from Virginia has always found a way to succeed somehow, and he’s ready to make it happen again.